Jesper-Jung/NovelEmoVAE-VoiceConversion/README.md

 ## Installation
-After adjusting the model parameters in the configuration file (config.yaml), then do this!
+After setting the model parameters in the configuration file (config.yaml), then do this!

 ```bash
 python3 train.py